aws-samples/amazon-ec2-instance-type-upgrade-scheduler/README.md

 ## Deployment
 CDK is used as the infrastructure as code solution.
-A script file named `deploy.sh` is provided to facilitate resource provisioning process.
+A script file named `deploy.sh` is provided to facilitate the resource provisioning process.
 To deploy the AWS resources, export the following three environmental properties and run the script.

 ```bash